manni8436/MS3-Project/README.md

 ### COLOR SCHEME

-My overall colour scheme used through the site was a variety of colours in the image below.
+My overall colour scheme used throughout the site was a variety of colours in the image below.

 ![site colours](static/docs/readme_images/site-colour.png)

+I chose these colours for my theme to add hints of brightness throughout the site as a wow factor while the user is visiting the site.

 ## WIREFRAMES